Deported man Piripi Kingi gets home detention for Ponsonby Rd bar brawl in Rotorua

 "This outcome is a direct result of swift action by our team to prioritise the safety of our customers."

-The bar had been closed during the alert level period and reopened this weekend.
+The bar had been closed during the Covid-19 alert levels and reopened this weekend.

 "In reopening on Friday, the commitment of our hospitality and security staff to maintain a welcoming and safe atmosphere, with zero tolerance for gangs, bullying or violence of any kind, remains unchanged."